zilishen/documentation/content/nms/adm/tutorials/usecase-templates.md

 ## Usecase-1: Add load_module directive.

 {{< note >}}
-builtin-load-modules-v1-example use case implements this use case and is available with App Delivery Manager installation.
+The `builtin-load-modules-v1-example` use case that implements this use case is included in the NGINX Management Suite App Delivery Manager package.
 {{< /note >}}

 The goal of the use case is to add `load_module` directive for a module statically to all instance-groups.
 The simplest way would be to modify the `builtin-v1-instance-group.tmpl` and add the directive there.
 But we recommend **not** modifying the base templates.
 Here is how this can be done using use case templates.